lsst/rtn-051/breakdown-action.rst

 ..
 This section should provide a brief, top-level description of the page.

-This page explains and defines the fields associated with :ref:`actions <Risk-Tool-User-Guide-Breakdown-Action>`.
+This section explains and defines the fields associated with :ref:`actions <Risk-Tool-User-Guide-Breakdown-Action>`.
 Actions are related to individual actions required to implement a response plan.

 This section breaks down an example action into: